BW PolyureaProtective CoatingsContact

 • Continuous protective film

-• Color and appearance consistency
+• Color and finish consistency

 Suitable Wall Conditions

-Prepared Mineral Wall Surfaces
+• Prepared Mineral Wall Surfaces

 Exterior Wall Weather Protection